Please Note - If you are cruising around Australia you need to select Pacific.

 If you travel frequently through the year or have multiple trips planned internationally or domestically then you could look at an annual policy that will cover for all the destinations you will be travelling to.
-For further details regarding this, have a look at our travel insurance for frequent travellers guide.

 A pre-existing condition is generally described by most insurers as having any illness, injury, disease or physical condition that has required medication and treatment, either in the past or currently.
 This generally also includes any hospitalization you have had within the last 12 months.

 If you have a pre-existing medical condition then you must tell the insurer.
 Many policies automatically cover some existing medical conditions for free, and some require an additional premium to be paid.
-Generally the insurer won't pay for continuing or routine treatment or if you travel against medical advice.
+Generally, the insurer won't pay for continuing or routine treatment or if you travel against medical advice.
 Once you have done your comparison, you will be directed to the insurer's website where you can investigate their terms and conditions on pre-existing medical conditions, prior to purchase.
 If your medical condition is serious, the insurer may request an assessment of your condition before deciding if they will provide cover for it.
 Read our tips for taking out travel insurance with pre-existing medical conditions.

 If your assessment has been refused then you would most likely still be able to claim for anything unrelated to these conditions - but you would need to check with the insurer before purchasing the insurance policy.
-If however you have a condition that is excluded then you might only be offered limited cover which will not cover anything medically related and no cancellation or disruption to the journey cover.
+If however, you have a condition that is excluded then you might only be offered limited cover which will not cover anything medically related and no cancellation or disruption to the journey cover.

-First things first, you would need to contact the insurer if you have been diagnosed with a new condition, generally most insurers will cover new medical conditions if you were unaware of them prior to purchasing the insurance.
-If however the condition was under investigation prior to purchasing the policy then this would not be covered.
+First things first, you would need to contact the insurer if you have been diagnosed with a new condition.
+Generally, most insurers will cover new medical conditions if you were unaware of them prior to purchasing the insurance.
+If, however, the condition was under investigation prior to purchasing the policy then this would not be covered.